dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 Downstream services trust the token issued by the authorization server rather than the calling service.
 The pattern improves the trust model and strengthens identity guarantees, but is tightly coupled to the OAuth2 protocol family and its associated token types.

+The actual validation of the tokens, represented by the dotted lines in steps 3 and 6 of the diagram above, depends on the type of the token used.
+For example, in the case of an opaque token, each service must call the appropriate identity provider endpoint to retrieve the associated data.
+If the token is self-descriptive, such as a JWT, the service needs the corresponding key material to verify its signature.

 #### Pros

 * **Improved trust model:** Downstream services do not need to trust upstream service implementations, only the authorization server.